Gear for the seasons

 Snow Pants or Overalls

 I think the overalls seem to be more comfortable for the children and prevent snow from getting in the waistline, also look for snow pants that have reinforced fabric sewn to the knee, it helps to prevent ripping when we are crawling around the forest.
+We use our waterproof over from Polarn O Pyret to wear over our snow pants, they are a additional layer of insulation and keep the children dry.

 Try not to get the soft “ripstop” fabric, it has a tendency to do exactly that, rip when we are in the forest.
 A hood is a nice added feature to help keep them warm when the day is blustery and cold wind is blowing.